joshbeard/joshbeard.me-website/uses.md

 [My resume](/resume/) describes more of what I use professionally as a systems/devops engineer.

+It nags at my security conscience to publish information about software and equipment I use but in the spirit of community, here it is.

 ### Computers

 * MacBook Pro (2015) 13" Retina i7 3.1GHz/16GB.
 Runs macOS.